maxohq/elixir_proto/PITCH.md

 ## The Trade-offs

-**More setup**: You manage schema indices manually (like Protobuf field numbers).
-Pick wrong and you're stuck with them.
+**More setup**: You manage schema indices per context (like Protobuf field numbers).
+Each team maintains their own PayloadConverter mapping.

 **Another dependency**: Sometimes `Jason.encode!` or plain `:erlang.term_to_binary` is simpler and good enough.

+**Context discipline**: Teams need to coordinate within their domain contexts, though isolation prevents cross-team conflicts.

 **Overkill for small volumes**: If you're not storing thousands of events daily and watching storage costs climb, the built-ins work fine.